by Texas Homesteader ~

 Our homestead is located in Northeast Texas.
 There are lots of native things growing all by themselves here that provide for us with no effort needed except the harvesting.
 Gotta love foraging for free food, right??

 Common-sense disclaimer – always know what you’re foraging to eat.
-If you’re not absolutely sure, have your extension agent help identify the plant for you.
+If you’re not absolutely sure have your extension agent help identify the plant for you.
 If you’re still not sure, pass it by.

-For instance – MAN-o-MAN I’d love to be able to forage mushrooms.
+For instance – I’d love to be able to forage mushrooms.
 But I’m just not comfortable with it.
 So although I’m virtually certain there are lots of safe edible mushrooms on our property, I pass them by. (maybe someday…)

 Honeysuckle Harvested In April/May